mikekelly/react-native-logs-mcp/README.md

-# React Native Debugger MCP
+# React Native Logs MCP

 An MCP server that connects to your React Native application debugger via the Chrome DevTools Protocol.

-**This fork** is optimized to minimize AI context usage by reducing verbose output.
+**This is a fork of [twodoorsdev/react-native-debugger-mcp](https://github.com/twodoorsdev/react-native-debugger-mcp)** optimized to minimize AI context usage by reducing verbose output.
 Console logs are returned as plain text rather than JSON, and stack traces are only included for errors and warnings.

 ## ✨ Key Features